Can I apply to more than one study abroad program at a time?

 What happens after I am accepted?

-Are there any language requirements for studying abroad?
+Are there language requirements for studying abroad?

 Is there a GPA requirement to study abroad?

-Yes, there is.
-Any SEU student who wishes to study abroad must have a GPA of 2.75 or higher.
+Yes.
+You must have a GPA of 2.75 or higher.

 What is the GPA Petition process?

-If I am a transfer student, can I study abroad?
+I am a transfer student, can I study abroad?

-If I am an international student, can I study abroad?
+I am an international student, can I study abroad?

-Does financial aid apply to the cost of study abroad programs?
+Does financial aid apply to the cost?

 How much spending money should I take?